luvit/luvit.io/articles/redis-client.md

 RSVPs for meetup.com and write some data to redis.

-Another luvit program will serve a webpage with a live leaderboard of most popular group topics (also via websockets to the browser).
+Another luvit program will serve a webpage with a live leaderboard of most popular group topics (also via websockets) to the browser.

 ![Sample Output](redis-client/sample.png)

 ## Processing the Event stream

-Luvit is really good at speaking various TCP based network protocols, we've been especially happy with the websocket protocol that's used by lit itself.
+Luvit is really good at speaking various TCP based network protocols.
+We've been especially happy with the WebSocket protocol that's used by lit itself.

-Naturally, connecting to a websocket based event stream is a piece of cake.
+Naturally, connecting to a WebSocket based event stream is a piece of cake.

 ```lua
 local redisConnect = require('redis-client')